-In order to provide the delivery of the Vision with clearer focus, a number of objectives have been identified.
-These objectives have been used to inform the detailed content of this document:
+To provide the delivery of the Vision with clearer focus, a number of objectives have been identified.
+The objectives have been used to inform the detailed content of this document and are to be applied as overarching policy in providing strategic direction to the overall merits of development proposals.